 Without an absorbent non-stick dressing underneath the film, it is normal to get a build up of wound exudate (fluid) and ink under the film within the first 24 hours.
 So long as it does not leak, it can be left alone but you may prefer to remove and reapply a new film dressing.

 Upon removal, if any of the adhesive is still sticking to the tattoo, simply wash the area with your fingertips (do not use a washcloth) with some warm water and a non-scented soap.

 Ink will shed underneath the dressing obscuring the tattoo.
 This is completely normal.

 You may also notice a ‘clinical’ smell at about three days, this is also normal, a sign of healing and the ink settling in.
-The bandage should only be left on for a maximum of 72 hours.
-If you wish to continue you may remove, wash and reapply a new bandage.
+We recommend the dressing only be left on for a maximum of 72 hours.

 Be sure to pat the dressing dry after bathing/exposure to water.

 If you experience any heat or pain from your tattoo, please remove the dressing and check in with your tattoo artist or doctor.